wa6pzb/JS8-Undirected-NETs/5daynet.md

 * The weekly microform will contain who was heard from the previous week
 * The current exchange can support 20 Net members
 * The Net members have to be pre-registered for the Net to report members heard
-* Members commitment each is:
+* Members commitment each week is:
   * run JS8call for at least 1 hours each day for 5 days
   * during the 1 hour period query the network for member forms
   * send your form to the Net